ayufan/gitlab-ci-multi-runner/docs/advanced-configuration.md

     This defines the Docker Container parameters:
     * `host` - specify custom Docker endpoint, by default *DOCKER_HOST* environment is used or *"unix:///var/run/docker.sock"*
     * `hostname` - specify custom hostname for Docker container
+    * `tls_cert_path` - when set it will use ca.pem, cert.pem and key.pem from that folder to make secure TLS connection to Docker (useful in boot2docker)
     * `image` - use this image to run builds
     * `privileged` - make container run in Privileged mode (insecure)
     * `disable_cache` - disable automatic